-From here we progress into the town where a circular walk reveals many of Whitby's streets which possess a variety of lovely 16th to 17th century architecture.
-When in the shopping areas, look up above the modernised shop fronts so as not to miss the period facade.
+The walks begin at the lovely vantage point of Whitby's famous 19ft Whale Bone Arch, erected in 2002 to replace the previous badly weathered ones.
+From here they progress into the town where a circular walk reveals many of Whitby's streets which possess a variety of 16th - 17th century architecture.
+In the town centre, look up above the modernised shop fronts to see the often beautifully preserved period facades.